imyashkale/portfolio/docs/blog/posts/mkdocs.md

+---
-# MkDocs Site Setup Guide
+title: MkDocs Site Setup Guide
+icon: material/newspaper-variant-outline
+date: 2023-11-18 13:34:01
+categories:
+  - Github Actions
+---

 This guide provides a step-by-step approach to setting up an MkDocs site, specifically for the "Imyashkale" project.
 It includes system requirements, installation steps, and a detailed explanation of the `mkdocs.yml` configuration file.